-Since LLMs might refuse to generate the jailbreaking paths, we initialize the path by first requesting the information related to the jailbreaking goal (e.g, the bomb construction instruction) from the attack model (e.g, the renowned criminal of the bomb construction).
-After that, the attack model generates the initial innocuous query based on the information, followed by subsequent queries and their predicted answers.
+Since LLMs might refuse to generate the jailbreaking trajectories, we initialize the trajectory by first requesting the information related to the jailbreaking goal (e.g, the bomb construction instruction) from the attacker model (e.g, the renowned criminal of the bomb construction).
+After that, the attacker model generates the initial innocuous query based on the information, followed by subsequent queries and their predicted answers.
 This helps maintain the coherence across the queries.
 Please refer to~\cite{ren2024derail} for further details and the rationale behind it.

-Note that we here specifically require the predicted answer from the attack model to the final query in the jailbreaking path to \textit{explicitly and directly} fulfill our jailbreaking goal, thereby ensuring that the path leads to the desired response.
-Without this constraint, the path may yield undesired responses that fail to fulfill the jailbreaking goal.
-For example, if the goal is 'how to make a bomb' and the path is initialized without this constraint, the final query inside the jailbreaking path might be 'What are the regulations on explosive production?'
+Note that we here specifically require the predicted answer from the attacker model to the final query in the jailbreaking trajectory to \textit{explicitly and directly} fulfill our jailbreaking goal, thereby ensuring that the trajectory leads to the desired response.
+Without this constraint, the trajectory may yield undesired responses that fail to fulfill the jailbreaking goal.
+For example, if the goal is 'how to make a bomb' and the trajectory is initialized without this constraint, the final query inside the jailbreaking trajectory might be 'What are the regulations on explosive production?'
 Although the target model’s response may include partial information about explosive construction as part of a regulatory explanation, it does not satisfy the jailbreaking task.
-Please refer to Appendix~\ref{example:appendix_path_derail_initialization} for examples of the initialized paths.
+Please refer to Appendix~\ref{example:appendix_path_derail_initialization} for examples of the initialized trajectories.